-A contract for lease was executed between Galeo Equipment and Mining Company, Inc. (Galeo) and the Company covering a period of 16 months beginning on September 22, 2016 or from the time the equipment is made available at CCC, whichever is earlier.
+A contract for lease was executed between Galeo Equipment and Mining Company, Inc. (Galeo) and CCC covering a period of 16 months beginning on September 22, 2016 or from the time the equipment is made available at CCC, whichever is earlier.

-On November 1, 2018, the Company and Galeo signed a new Mining Equipment Rental Agreement (Rental Agreement) with a rental period of up to January 20, 2020 or not less than 15 months from date of effectivity.
-Pursuant to the Rental Agreement, the Company duly terminated the Rental Agreement in July 2020.
+On November 1, 2018, CCC and Galeo signed a new Mining Equipment Rental Agreement (Rental Agreement) with a rental period of up to January 20, 2020 or not less than 15 months from date of effectivity.
+Pursuant to the Rental Agreement, CCC duly terminated the Rental Agreement in July 2020.

-Total expenses related to waste stripping services agreement and lease amounted to nil, P775,387 and P1,771,388 in 2021, 2020 and 2019, respectively.
+Total expenses related to waste stripping services agreement and lease amounted to nil, ₱775,387 and ₱1,771,388 in 2022, 2021 and 2020, respectively.